zengbing15/lumos_doc/docs/guides/queryCapacity.md

     data: '0x'
   }
 ]
-//Run the findCellsforSufficientAmount function to collect the cells that have a total
+# Run the findCellsforSufficientAmount function to collect the cells that have a total
-//amount at least 300 CKB.
-The function returns two cells with the total amount of 400 CKB that is sufficient and more than 300 CKB.
+# amount at least 300 CKB.
+The function returns two cells with the total amount of 400 CKB that is
+# sufficient and more than 300 CKB.
 > await querycells.findCellsforSufficientAmount(script, 30000000000n);
 [
   {